Remarks by Angel Gurría,

 Inequality is a further barrier to growth.
 In most countries, the gap between rich and poor is at its highest level in 30 years.
 Our recent publication, In It Together: Why Less Inequality Benefits All, estimates rising inequality reduced the collective growth of advanced economies, including several members of APEC, by 4.7 percentage points between 1990 and 2010.
 Inequality reduces the capacity of the poorest segments of society – the poorest 40% of the population, to be precise – to invest in their skills and education and shape a better future for themselves.
 Inequality also affects these segments through reduced opportunities, including access to formal and quality jobs, training and healthcare.

 Advancing the economic progress of developing and emerging economies in the Asia-Pacific region requires a new approach to development, with a strong emphasis on structural reforms to boost productivity and ensure the benefits of growth are evenly distributed – in other words, promoting “inclusive productivity”.

 Such structural reforms may include:

-The OECD has developed an Inclusive Growth framework to ensure policy parameters are calibrated to maximise societal well-being.
+The OECD has developed an framework to ensure policy parameters are calibrated to maximise societal well-being.
 This framework enables policymakers to identify trade-offs and complementarities between competing policy options.
 We would be very happy to work with APEC economies to develop a dedicated inclusive growth framework for the Asia-Pacific context.

 The sustainability of growth also matters for wellbeing.
 I recognise many developing APEC economies are particularly vulnerable to climate change, given their reliance on natural assets.
 The OECD’s recent study, Aligning Policies for A Low Carbon Economy, can support these economies in their transition to a greener future.